List of South Australian government agencies: Department of Treasury and Finance

 Department of Treasury and Finance, in the portfolio of the Treasurer of South Australia, provides economic, policy and financial advice to the Government, manages the whole of Government financial management processes, including preparation of the state budget, and provides finance-related services across Government.

 As of 2020, the Urban Renewal Authority, trading as Renewal SA, is within the Treasurer's portfolio.

 Department of Trade and Investment

 The Department for Trade and Investment (DTI) exists in order to foster economic growth in the state, by attracting new foreign investment as well as increasing exports in appropriate sectors.
 It uses the branding "South Australia" and "I choose SA" to promote investment.

-The Planning and Land Use Services Division lies within this department, and the Office for Design and Architecture SA (ODASA) within that.
+The Planning and Land Use Services (PLUS) division, also known as PlanSA, lies within this department, and the Office for Design and Architecture SA (ODASA) within that.
 The ODASA team is led by the South Australian Government Architect and has expertise in architecture, heritage, landscape architecture, urban design and urban planning.
 The Government Architect role in South Australia: